facelessuser/coloraide/docs/src/markdown/gamut.md

 The intersection of the line and the gamut surface represents an approximation of the most saturated color for that lightness and hue, but because the RGB space is not perceptual, the initial approximation is likely to be off because decreasing chroma and holding lightness and hue constant in a perceptual space will create a curved path through the RGB space.
-In order to converge on a point as close as possible to the actual most saturated color with the given hue and lightness, we must refine our result with a few additional iterations.
+In order to converge on a point as close as possible to the actual, most saturated color with the given hue and lightness, we must refine our result with a few additional iterations.

 In order to converge on the actual chroma reduced color we seek, we can take the first intersection we find and correct